-Figure 5. a.
-Modern drainage basin extents for the rivers involved in this study, with ice and lake extents from the 1 ka time step of the maps of Dyke (2004), elevation basemap from GEBCO_08 (British Oceanographic Data Centre, 2010), and modern drainage basins from Lehner et al. (2013). b.
-Modern river mouths alongside the river mouth regions used to define a flow path as part of a named drainage basin (Section 2.5).
+Figure 5.
+Modern drainage systems and river mouth regions used to reconstruct past drainage basins. (a) Modern drainage basin extents for the rivers involved in this study, with ice and lake extents from the 1 ka time step of the maps of Dyke (2004), elevation basemap from GEBCO\08 (British Oceanographic Data Centre, 2010), and modern drainage basins from Lehner et al. (2013). (b) Modern river mouths alongside the river mouth regions used to define a flow path as part of a named drainage basin (Sect.
+2.5).
 Names are also given in European non-English languages where they are common, alongside a non-exhaustive set of common names in local languages.
 Note that the mouth of the Mississippi River lies entirely outside its river mouth region.
-This is because the topographically-routed flow, computed using the Metz et al. (2011) r.watershed algorithm, follows the course of the Atchafalaya River; the present path of the Mississippi near its mouth does not follow the regional topographic gradient because it is held in its old course by the Old River Control Structure (cf. Harmar and Clifford, 2007).
+This is because the topographically routed flow, computed using the Metz et al. (2011) r.watershed algorithm, follows the course of the Atchafalaya River; the present path of the Mississippi near its mouth does not follow the regional topographic gradient because it is held in its old course by the Old River Control Structure (see Harmar and Clifford, 2007).
 These same river mouth regions are used for all time steps in all models.